-9. An employee engaged for more than half of one day or shift on duties carrying a higher rate than his ordinary classification shall be paid the higher rate for such day of shift.
+11. An employee engaged for more than half of one day or shift on duties carrying a higher rate than his ordinary classification shall be paid the higher rate for such day or shift.
 If for less than half of one day or shift he shall be paid the higher rate for the time so worked.

-10. (a) For all work done outside ordinary hours the rates of pay shall be time and a half for the first four hours and double time thereafter, such double time to continue until the completion of the overtime work.
-Provided that in the case of an apprentice or a junior the rate for overtime shall be not less than the rate herein prescribed or 1s.
-6d. per hour, whichever is the higher.
+12. (a) For all work done outside ordinary hours the rates of pay shall be time and a half for the first four hours and double time thereafter, such double time to continue until the completion of the overtime work.
+Provided that in the case of an apprentice or a junior, the rate for overtime shall be not less than the rate herein prescribed or 1s.
+6d. per hour whichever

-Except as provided in this sub-clause or sub-clause (b) hereof in computing overtime each day's work shall stand alone.
+Except as provided in this sub-clause or sub-clause (b) hereof in computing overtime each days' work shall stand alone.